developerAvic/Online-Currency-Converter/README.md

 ## 📜 License
- This project is free to use and copy.<br>
+ This project is licensed under the MIT License.<br>
  happy coding😊